Otter Valley Trichology Clinic Otter Valley Trichology Clinic

 The Hair Growth Cycle

-Cellular level hair development is the second-fastest cell growth in humans.
+Cellular-level hair development is the second-fastest cell growth in humans.
 A high percentage of energy is required to support optimal growth for this non-essential tissue “your crowning glory”.

-There are believed to be between 90,000 – 150,000 hairs on the human scalp – a healthy follicle holds 2 – 4 hairs.
+With a range of 75,000 – 150,000 hairs on the human scalp – a healthy follicle holds 2 – 4 hairs.

 Each hair follicle cycles through three main stages of growth.

-- Anagen Stage – development & hair growing phase.
+1. Anagen Stage – development & hair growing phase.
 Active hair growth lasts for between 2 – 7 years & normally involves 85% – 90% of hairs.

-- Catagen Stage – growth stops and then the hair root separates from the bulb, reshape as a club, and rests further up the follicle.
+2. Catagen Stage – growth stops and then the hair root separates from the bulb, reshape as a club, and rests further up the follicle.
 This phase takes approximately 10 days.
 On average only 1% of hairs are in this phase.

-- Telogen Stage – the club-shaped hair shaft is released so moves up and out of the skin leaving an empty follicle, with an average of 80 – 100 hairs released daily.
+3. Telogen Stage – the club-shaped hair shaft is released so moves up and out of the skin leaving an empty follicle, with an average of 80 – 100 hairs released daily.
 This phase lasts approximately 3 months.
 On average 15% of hairs are in the Telogen stage.

 Transition to anagen begins with cell development in the empty follicle.
 However, a whole head of hair doesn’t grow in synchrony!